pattusdev/shop24_Frontend/README.md

 • At the BPR PLC Bank, we currently have a microservices architecture with services mostly written in Spring Boot (Java or Kotlin).

-• We would like you to develop a single service in either Spring Boot that exposes several REST endpoints (see next page)
+• We would like you to develop a single service in either Spring Boot that exposes several REST endpoints (see next page.)

 • You can use whatever database you want (we recommend using SQLite, MySQL or Postgres)